The user experience of every mobile app needs to be on-point if you want to attract people to it and keep them satisfied while they stick around.

 All apps need to go through rigorous testing before they are launched.
 However, you also need to see the value in ongoing testing, tinkering and updating to avoid UX problems going unfixed.

 Internal testing is obviously useful, but it is also worth providing users with a way to give their own feedback on how they view the app, what they like and what they think could be improved.
+There are many user experience design services that can help you out with the UX issues.

 In terms of how you get this feedback, surveys are always an impactful tool.
 You can also integrate feedback functionality into the app itself, or use social media to see what people are saying.